What Is Law Firm SEO?

 Off-Page SEO is what the algorithm finds outside of your website.
 This includes your social media stats, online presence, and links from other websites.
 If your content gets shared around on social media and gets clicks, Google's algorithm considers those stats to your rankings.

 Your on-page and off-page SEO strategies contribute to your website's overall rankings.
 Think of it as a cumulative effort that eventually improves your stats with the algorithm.

 What Makes Law Firm SEO Different?

 As mentioned before, SEO is all about competing and ranking in popular search terms.
 So, as you start strategizing, one of the most important things you should do is decide which keywords you want to rank high for.

 Unless you have a huge firm that provides legal services to every state in the US, you should be eyeing local keywords.
 For example, if your firm primarily works in California Laws, you should compete in relevant keywords specific to those.

-The legal service industry is also unsurprisingly competitive, and SEO can help you with that.
+The legal marketing service industry is also unsurprisingly competitive, and SEO can help you with that.

 What Can LawyerLeadMachine Do For You?

 Law Firm SEO is all about practicing, adapting, and improving.
 If this is your first time or you're hesitating on giving it a try, a little push might help.
-To get started on your SEO, you can review your options here.
+To get started on your SEO for your law firm agency website, you can review your options here.